 2. Making Better Decisions

 Important decisions—career choices, financial investments, medical treatments, relationships—involve uncertainty, incomplete information, and competing considerations.
-Critical thinking provides systematic approaches to evaluate options:
+Critical thinking provides systematic approaches to evaluate options, and pairs well with structured decision frameworks for high-stakes choices:

 Without these habits, decisions get made based on impulse, emotion, social pressure, or availability bias (choosing based on whatever information happens to be salient rather than what's actually relevant).